microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Administration/DeviceManagement.Administration/docs/v1.0/Update-MgDeviceManagementMobileThreatDefenseConnector.md

 BODYPARAMETER <IMicrosoftGraphMobileThreatDefenseConnector1>: Entity which represents a connection to Mobile threat defense partner.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
+  - `[AllowPartnerToCollectIosApplicationMetadata <Boolean?>]`: When TRUE, indicates the data sync partner may collect metadata about installed applications from Intune for IOS devices.
+When FALSE, indicates the data sync partner may not collect metadata about installed applications from Intune for IOS devices.
+Default value is FALSE.
+  - `[AllowPartnerToCollectIosPersonalApplicationMetadata <Boolean?>]`: When TRUE, indicates the data sync partner may collect metadata about personally installed applications from Intune for IOS devices.
+When FALSE, indicates the data sync partner may not collect metadata about personally installed applications from Intune for IOS devices.
+Default value is FALSE.
   - `[AndroidDeviceBlockedOnMissingPartnerData <Boolean?>]`: For Android, set whether Intune must receive data from the data sync partner prior to marking a device compliant
   - `[AndroidEnabled <Boolean?>]`: For Android, set whether data from the data sync partner should be used during compliance evaluations
+  - `[AndroidMobileApplicationManagementEnabled <Boolean?>]`: When TRUE, inidicates that data from the data sync partner can be used during Mobile Application Management (MAM) evaluations for Android devices.
+When FALSE, inidicates that data from the data sync partner should not be used during Mobile Application Management (MAM) evaluations for Android devices.
+Only one partner per platform may be enabled for Mobile Application Management (MAM) evaluation.
+Default value is FALSE.
   - `[IosDeviceBlockedOnMissingPartnerData <Boolean?>]`: For IOS, set whether Intune must receive data from the data sync partner prior to marking a device compliant
   - `[IosEnabled <Boolean?>]`: For IOS, get or set whether data from the data sync partner should be used during compliance evaluations
+  - `[IosMobileApplicationManagementEnabled <Boolean?>]`: When TRUE, inidicates that data from the data sync partner can be used during Mobile Application Management (MAM) evaluations for IOS devices.
+When FALSE, inidicates that data from the data sync partner should not be used during Mobile Application Management (MAM) evaluations for IOS devices.
+Only one partner per platform may be enabled for Mobile Application Management (MAM) evaluation.
+Default value is FALSE.
   - `[LastHeartbeatDateTime <DateTime?>]`: DateTime of last Heartbeat recieved from the Data Sync Partner
+  - `[MicrosoftDefenderForEndpointAttachEnabled <Boolean?>]`: When TRUE, inidicates that configuration profile management via Microsoft Defender for Endpoint is enabled.
+When FALSE, inidicates that configuration profile management via Microsoft Defender for Endpoint is disabled.
+Default value is FALSE.
   - `[PartnerState <MobileThreatPartnerTenantState?>]`: Partner state of this tenant.
   - `[PartnerUnresponsivenessThresholdInDays <Int32?>]`: Get or Set days the per tenant tolerance to unresponsiveness for this partner integration
   - `[PartnerUnsupportedOSVersionBlocked <Boolean?>]`: Get or set whether to block devices on the enabled platforms that do not meet the minimum version requirements of the Data Sync Partner
+  - `[WindowsDeviceBlockedOnMissingPartnerData <Boolean?>]`: When TRUE, inidicates that Intune must receive data from the data sync partner prior to marking a device compliant for Windows.
+When FALSE, inidicates that Intune may make a device compliant without receiving data from the data sync partner for Windows.
+Default value is FALSE.
+  - `[WindowsEnabled <Boolean?>]`: When TRUE, inidicates that data from the data sync partner can be used during compliance evaluations for Windows.
+When FALSE, inidicates that data from the data sync partner should not be used during compliance evaluations for Windows.
+Default value is FALSE.

 INPUTOBJECT <IDeviceManagementAdministrationIdentity>: Identity Parameter
   - `[AuditEventId <String>]`: key: id of auditEvent